 The research, development and extension is vertically integrated from world leading climate modelling research, development of industry-relevant products; and delivery of a targeted extension, adoption and commercialisation service.

-The University of Southern Queensland (USQ) leads the program in collaboration with the Bureau of Meteorology (BoM), the UK Met Office, State Departments of Agriculture in Queensland (DAF), Northern Territory (DITT), and Western Australia (DPIRD) and four Natural Resource Management groups.
+The University of Southern Queensland (UniSQ) leads the program in collaboration with the Bureau of Meteorology (BoM), the UK Met Office, State Departments of Agriculture in Queensland (DAF), Northern Territory (DITT), and Western Australia (DPIRD) and four Natural Resource Management groups.

 Research delivers improvements in the Australian ACCESS-S operational general circulation model (GCM) through improved accuracy of multi-week to seasonal forecasts and a reduction in GCM biases and errors.